zhaoyanz405/mongo-odm/README.md

 ### Description
-an Object-Document-Model utils based on Pymongo
+An Object-Document-Model utils which is based on Pymongo.